-Spring cleaning for better health
+Spring cleaning for better everyday health

 It's uncertain exactly where the tradition of spring cleaning comes from - it may go back to the practice of 'shaking the house' before the Persian New Year, which falls on the first day of Spring, or it could have come from the Jewish

 tradition of cleansing the house before Passover.
 No matter how it began, spring cleaning is often done by many of us in the UK.
 While cleaning is a great way to get your home in good shape, it can also have implications for the health of both

 yourself and your families.
-Below we highlight ten tips to give your home a healthier spring clean.
+Below we highlight great tips to give your home a healthier spring clean.

 1. Clean out your medicine cabinet

 Whether it's cough medicine, old prescriptions, or pain killers - medicines have an expiry date and we should be careful to adhere to them.
 Firstly, because expired medications will have likely degraded and won't be as effective, meaning they are less likely to help you get better anyway, and secondly, because expired medications can be unsafe.
 Either way it's best to get rid of the old medicines in your cabinet and buy new ones.
 So this spring take a few minutes to go through everything in your medicine cabinet to ensure the contents are in date.
-If they are not, you can safely dispose of the expired products by taking them to your pharmacist. *Medicine thrown in the bin or flushed down the toilet can have harmful effects of the environment1.
+If they're not, you can safely dispose of the expired products by taking them to your pharmacist.
+Medicine thrown in the bin or flushed down the toilet can have harmful effects of the environment.

-3. Wash your pillows
+2. Wash your pillows

 If you're in a rush putting the shopping away, it's easy for old food to get shoved to the back of the fridge and cupboard and lay forgotten, sometimes for years.
 Take this opportunity to clean out all of your cupboards and your entire fridge and get rid of any expired items.
 This will free up more space, make your fridge/cupboard less cluttered, and prevent you and your family from accidentally eating spoiled food.

-5. Get rid of mouldy plants
+4. Get rid of mouldy plants

 Mould can grow both on houseplants and on the soil they're planted in.
 If someone in your home has a mould allergy then this can be bad for their health.
 If your plants are growing mould there are two ways to deal with the problem - you can either get rid of the plant altogether, or you can try and clean it.
 If you decide to clean it you will need to get a damp paper towel and carefully wipe the mould off the leaves.
 Do not use a dry paper towel as this may cause the mould spores to fly off the plant and fill the air.
 To deal with the soil you will have to remove the top layer (carefully so the spores aren't released) and replace with fresh soil.

-6. Clean switches, gadgets etc.
+5. Clean switches, gadgets etc.

 We often wash the floors, the counters, the toilets - but how often do we turn our efforts to the little forgotten things that we touch every day like mobile phones, light switches, remote controls, door knobs, and thermostats?
 It's been reported that mobile phones carry ten times more bacteria than a toilet seat5!
-According to the NHS some cold viruses can last on hard surfaces for up to 7 days, flu viruses can last up to 24 hours, and stomach bugs like norovirus can last for weeks6.
+According to the NHS some cold viruses can last on hard surfaces for up to 7 days, flu viruses can last up to 24 hours, and stomach bugs like norovirus can last for weeks.
 In light of this we should make it a habit to clean these items frequently, if not daily.

-7. Wash stuffed toys
+6. Wash stuffed toys

 If your child is fond of stuffed toys and drags them along wherever he or she may go, then those are likely collecting plenty of dust and germs along the way.
 Surface cleaning is unlikely to do much good, so you ought to give your stuffed toys a proper wash.
 If you have a front loading machine, then it's as simple as tossing the toy in a mesh laundry bag and washing on a gentle cycle (top loaders with agitators can damage your stuffed toys).
-To dry hang or lay flat - don't put the toy in the dryer as the fur and other plastic bits could melt or fall off!
+To dry, hang or lay flat - don't put the toy in the dryer as the fur and other plastic bits could melt or fall off!

-8. Wash reusable shopping bags
+7. Wash reusable shopping bags

-9. Wash the inside of your windows
+8. Wash the inside of your windows

-10. Disinfect the inside of your bins
+9. Disinfect the inside of your bins

 Think of all the things you throw in your bins - empty packaging that contained raw meat, old food, mouldy food, dirty nappies etc. Just because you use a bin liner, that doesn't mean the inside of your bins will stay clean.
 Juices and bacteria can leak through, leaving the interiors of your bins (both inside the house and out) hazardous to your health.
-Each time you put your hand inside to take out the garbage you could be coming in contact with harmful bacteria etc, not to mention that dirty bins could be a great breeding place for insects, and may attract vermin.
+Each time you put your hand inside to take out the garbage you could be coming in contact with harmful bacteria, not to mention that dirty bins are a great breeding place for insects, and may attract vermin.
 Make sure to regularly wash the inside and outside of your bins with soap, water, and bleach.
 And don't forget to wash the bin lids.